Aclaris Therapeutics Expands Leadership Team

-WAYNE, Pa., Feb.
-01, 2022 (GLOBE NEWSWIRE) -- Aclaris Therapeutics, Inc. ACRS, a clinical-stage biopharmaceutical company focused on developing novel drug candidates for immuno-inflammatory diseases, today announced the appointment of James Loerop as Chief Business Officer, effective January 31, 2022.
+WAYNE, Pa., Aug.
+01, 2022 (GLOBE NEWSWIRE) -- Aclaris Therapeutics, Inc. ACRS, a clinical-stage biopharmaceutical company focused on developing novel drug candidates for immuno-inflammatory diseases, today announced the appointment of Douglas Manion, M.D., FRCP (C), as President and Chief Operating Officer.
+Dr. Manion will be responsible for overseeing day-to-day operations, continuing to develop Aclaris' infrastructure and helping Aclaris develop its vision and overall strategic direction alongside Neal Walker, Aclaris' CEO, and Aclaris' board of directors.

-"We are excited to welcome Jim to Aclaris," said Dr. Neal Walker, President and CEO of Aclaris.
-"His experience as a business development leader in the life sciences industry will be extremely valuable in executing our global business development strategy for our drug development pipeline."
+"We are excited to strengthen our leadership team by welcoming Dr. Manion to Aclaris," said Dr. Neal Walker, CEO of Aclaris.
+"Doug's significant experience across the business, strong background in drug development, and track record of leading organizations, building teams and creating value for both large and small organizations will be extremely valuable as we continue to advance our drug development pipeline."

-Mr. Loerop brings over two decades of experience leading global business development in the life sciences industry.
-Mostly recently, he served as Executive Vice President, Business Development and Strategic Planning at Anika Therapeutics, Inc. Prior to that, Mr. Loerop held senior leadership roles at various companies in the pharmaceutical and life sciences industry, including Lupin Pharmaceuticals, Inc., Alexion Pharmaceuticals, Inc., GlaxoSmithKline, and Stiefel Laboratories, Inc. prior to its acquisition by GSK.
+Dr. Manion brings over 25 years of pharmaceutical industry experience in both large and small companies.
+Most recently, he served as Executive Vice President of Research and Development at Arena Pharmaceuticals, Inc., where he oversaw all research and development activities until its acquisition by Pfizer Inc. Prior to that, Dr. Manion was the Chief Executive Officer of Kleo Pharmaceuticals, Inc., an immuno-oncology company, until its acquisition by Biohaven Pharmaceutical Holding Company Ltd. Dr. Manion's previous biopharmaceutical experience included leadership roles at Bristol-Myers Squibb, GlaxoSmithKline, DuPont Pharmaceuticals and DuPont Merck Pharmaceuticals.

-"I am thrilled to join the Aclaris team," said Mr. Loerop.
-"Aclaris has done a tremendous job at developing a pipeline of novel drug candidates for immuno-inflammatory diseases, and I look forward to leveraging my experience to assist in furthering Aclaris' overall corporate strategy."
+"Aclaris is at an exciting stage in its life, and I am thrilled to join the organization," said Dr. Manion.
+"I look forward to leveraging my strengths in helping Aclaris grow and execute on its strategy."

 About Aclaris Therapeutics, Inc.